Willy Adames Player Props: Brewers vs. Red Sox

-After hitting .205 with three doubles, two home runs, eight walks and five RBI in his past 10 games, Willy Adames and the Milwaukee Brewers take on the Boston Red Sox (who will start Garrett Whitlock) at 7:10 PM ET on Saturday.
+The Milwaukee Brewers, including Willy Adames (.410 slugging percentage in past 10 games, including zero home run), battle starting pitcher Brayan Bello and the Boston Red Sox at American Family Field, Sunday at 2:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.
+In his last appearance, he had three hits (going 3-for-4) against the Red Sox.

 Willy Adames Game Info & Props vs. the Red Sox